-In the fall of 1970, when the Charlotte Mecklenburg School District launched a dramatic and extensive desegregation effort, West Charlotte High School remained the only all black high school in the district.
+In the fall of 1970, when the Charlotte Mecklenburg School District launched a dramatic and extensive desegregation effort, West Charlotte High School remained the only historically black high school in the district.
 In addition to the distribution of black students and teachers across predominantly white schools, white students – many from affluent communities and families who recognized the benefits of integrated schools – were transferred and/or bused to West Charlotte High.
 The impact was not an instant success.
 Obstacles, particularly those related to school culture and climate, required attention.
 Over time, teachers and administrators adjusted to a new and different reality; students began to understand and value each other; families talked through concerns around kitchen tables; and community issues were surfaced and addressed in barber shops and beauty salons on Saturday afternoons, and from pulpits on Sunday mornings.
 Change, with all of its consequences, challenge and historic significance, had arrived in West Charlotte.

-By 1972 West Charlotte High was hailed as a national exemplar for integration.
+By the mid-1970s West Charlotte High was hailed as a national exemplar for integration.
 Students and civic leaders from as far away as Boston visited to find out how a once-reluctant Southern city had made so much progress in a relatively short time.
 All the while, black students and their families, now attending predominately white schools, were becoming increasingly aware of the disparity of resources.
 The largely white schools seemed to have better everything – better band uniforms, athletic fields, coaches, science labs, books and teachers.
 Black parents and students began to demand equity across all schools in the district.

-In the 40-plus years since West Charlotte was considered a national model for integration, Charlotte has re-segregated itself through a combination of accelerated white exodus to neighborhoods near the edge of the county as well as to other counties, and to private and charter schools; the absence of neighborhoods of mixed-income housing; a 1999 decision by U.S. District Judge Robert Potter ending court-ordered busing; and a 2002 district “Choice Plan” that included “Home Zone Schools.”
+In the 40-plus years since West Charlotte became a national model for integration, Charlotte has re-segregated itself through a combination of accelerated white exodus to neighborhoods near the edge of the county as well as to other counties, and to private and charter schools; the absence of neighborhoods of mixed-income housing; a 1999 decision by U.S. District Judge Robert Potter ending court-ordered busing; and a 2002 district “Choice Plan” that included “Home Zone Schools.”

 Grundy vividly illustrates how complex and deeply intractable the societal issues are that we continue to confront in Charlotte and across the country.
 The book helped me develop a more nuanced understanding of the historical context of the institutions and programs that I, through my work as the president of MeckEd, seek to improve, and the culture and history of the young people we serve.